attepajula/pentago/Implementation_Doc.md

 Minimax is the most time-intense part of the app.
 It's time complexity with optimal pruning alpha-beta is $O(b^{(d/2)})$, where $b = {36 \cdot 4 \cdot 2}$ and $d = 3$.
 Additionaly, a time complexity of evaluation process is $O(n)$.

 The evaluation function uses a quite aggressive defence tactic.
 Without the defence the algorithm can lose the game very quickly, if the user gets a row of four symbols in very beginning.
 This is due to a shallow recursive depth.
-If needed, some indeterminism can be applied by shuffling the list <code>seq</code> in generate_legal_moves function.
+If needed, some indeterminism can be applied by shuffling the list <code>seq</code> in <code>generate_legal_moves</code> function.

 Credits for loading animation in the UI: https://stackoverflow.com/a/66558182